RyanCPeters/Winter_2017/InternshipCodeSamples/Search_Tree_Modification/ReadMe.md

 <p> </p>

-<p>This test is equivalent to creating an empty tree, inserting 1, then inserting 2, then inserting 3, then deleting 2, then deleting 1, and finally inserting 4.<br>
+This test is equivalent to creating an empty tree, inserting 1, then inserting 2, then inserting 3, then deleting 2, then deleting 1, and finally inserting 4.

 The output, for a correct tree will be 3,4 -- this representation is the sorted list of remaining values in the tree. **You do not have to write any code to print out this sorted list representation of a tree.
-The representation is merely to help with visualizing the contents of the tree (but not the structure).**</p>
+The representation is merely to help with visualizing the contents of the tree (but not the structure).**